 At one time it was accepted that the IT professional was self-taught and learned on the job.
 Today the climate has changed where Bachelor degrees are required and in some instances Master's degrees are preferred for management positions.
 The IT professional needs to manage not only tangible technology but intangibles such as enterprise software, project management, supply chain management.
 The IT professional must be able to manage people, processes, and technology introduction and adoption.
 A formal educational environment that offers exposure to experienced professionals who bring real-world knowledge to tackle the hard-hitting problems of today and tomorrow is essential for IT professionals looking to distinguish themselves.

 CTU's Bachelor of Science in IT (BSIT) integrates not only a strong general education program but core courses that introduce the student to all aspects and disciplines in IT.
-The BSIT can be formulated into a myriad of specializations giving students a very broad IT program customized for their interest.
-Students interested in specialization can focus on Network Management, Data Management, Security, Software Application Programming, Web Development and Software Systems Engineering.
+The BSIT can be formulated into multiple concentrations giving students a very broad IT program customized for their interest.
+Students interested in a concentration can focus on Network Management, Security or Software Systems Engineering.